Dr Rachel McPherson

 - Glasgow City Council (2017) Hate Crime Service Provision

-Rachel is interested in supervising students with an interest in any aspect of criminal law and criminal justice; the law of evidence; family law and gender and the law.
+Rachel is interested in supervising students with an interest in any aspect of criminal law and criminal justice; the law of evidence and family law.

 - Marsh, Clare The introduction a specific defence in the context of the law of homicide where an accused has been a victim of domestic abuse, and how this defence should operate.